Best Things To Do in Lisbon

 The castle’s accesses: via the Arch of St. George.
 It has eleven towers through which you can walk.

-In addition, you can visit the courtyard of arms, the dungeons, and the Gate of Moniz that owes its name to the knight Martim Moniz who gave his life to prevent the door from closing and thus allow the passage to his companions who could take the castle.
+In addition, you can visit the courtyard of arms, the dungeons, and the Gate of Moniz which owes its name to the knight Martim Moniz, who gave his life to prevent the door from closing and thus allow the passage to his companions who could take the castle.

 Address: Rua de Santa Cruz do Castelo, s/n, 1100-129Hours: 09:00 to 21:00 Hs